akshithakuruganti/Dice-Game/README.md

 # DiceGame
-Consists a pair of dice i.e. Player 1 and Player 2 , On refreshing the page the dice are rolled and decides the winner among Player 1 and Player 2 on the bases of the face of the dice.
+Consists a pair of dice i.e. Player 1 and Player 2 , On refreshing the page the dice are rolled and decides the winner among based on the sum of numbers present on the dice.
 # Tools Used
 The main framework used in building the DiceGame website is JavaScript.
 It also used HTML5, CSS3 and Google Fonts and Font Awesome web applications for icons.
 # Website Screenshots